 - Chiming in for no good reason.

 - Trying to play county prosecutor.

 - Not participating in a true give-and-take discussion.

 - Engaging in mob tactics.

 Collectively, these three gentlemen have a Facebook Fragile rating of FOUR.
 They should appreciate that, since they’re all part of a collective of sorts, anyway.

 Stayed Tuned for More Facebook Fragile Fridays!

 Look, I’d like to say that I’ll behave myself on Facebook, but anyone who knows me knows that I can’t resist.
-I always want to swing a stick at every Facebook post pinata that’s filled with misleading political posts and virtue signalling that.
-I take a special delight in seeing all the emotions come pouring out of the hole I made in their frail, paper mache egos.
+I always want to swing a stick at every Facebook post pinata that’s filled with misleading political posts and virtue signaling.
+I take a special delight in seeing all the emotions come pouring from the hole I made in their frail, paper mache egos.
 See you soon!